Intrinsic thermal Hall effect of optical phonons enhanced by discrete rotational symmetry: Thermal Hall Conductivity

 The spectral function produces a thermal Hall conductivity with a nonlinear dependence on $\omega_{B}$.
-To see this, we substitute Eq.~\eqref{eq:r_sigma} into Eq.~\eqref{eq:kxy} and integrate over $[\omega_{l},\omega_{u}]$, where $\omega_{l}$ and $\omega_{u}$ denote the frequency bounds within which the approximate Berry curvature expression remains valid.
+To see this, we substitute Eq.~\eqref{eq:r_sigma} into Eq.~\eqref{eq:kxy} and integrate over $[\omega_{l},\omega_{u}]$.
 After performing integration by parts, we obtain: